Equilibrium Selection in Data Markets: Multiple-Principal, Multiple-Agent Problems with Non-Rivalrous Goods: Failure of Equilibrium Concepts

 \section{Failure of Equilibrium Concepts}

-In this section, we outline why the equilibrium concepts in Section~\ref{sec:eq_concepts} fail to uniquely select an equilibrium for multiple-principal, multiple-agent problems with a non-rivalrous good.
+In this section, we outline why the equilibrium concepts in Section~\ref{sec:eq_concepts} fail to uniquely select an equilibrium in the MPMA-NRG problem.
 The inability of variational equilibria to select a unique GNE in Section~\ref{sec:ve_fail} and the non-uniqueness of normalized equilibria in Section~\ref{sec:noe_fail} are the main results of this paper.
 In doing so, we highlight fundamental degeneracies when multiple principals attempt to incentivize multiple agents to produce a non-rivalrous good.